Save 40% Off An Annual Plan

 Between the fish being heavy and the hooks being barbless (which is MANDATORY in Manitoba) there is a huge benefit to using a heavier rod.

-The why I chose the Tuned Up Custom Commander.
-With 36” in length, medium power, and a fast action tip – it gave me plenty of leverage to pull those fish big in.
+That’s why I choose to bring my St Croix Custom Ice Outside Eye.
+With its 36” length, medium power, and fast action tip – it offers plenty of leverage to pull those big fish in.
 I highly recommend it.
+For a backup, I also like to have my St Croix Tundra in a Medium Fast on hand.

 As for reels, I’ve used the Daiwa Revros LT-1000 and a Daiwa QR 750.
 The LT is definitely a heavier duty option for a larger line, but the 750’s collapsable reel makes it great for a hard case.

-As for line, I was using 10-lb braid with a 10-lb fluorocarbon leader.
-It wouldn’t hurt to go heavier, however.
-I run a very loose drag so line poundage is generally never a problem.
+As for line, I generally opt for using 10-lb braid with a 10-lb fluorocarbon leader but it wouldn’t hurt to go heavier.
+I prefer to run a looser drag, so line poundage is generally never a problem.

 TRUCKS OR SLEDS